animeshjajoo/csf301/README.md

 ### Lazy Evaluation
 Haskell's lazy evaluation strategy allows for efficient handling of potentially infinite data structures.
 In time series analysis, where data streams can be continuous or very large, lazy evaluation can lead to more efficient resource utilization.

+## What Haskell aspects we used?

+### Monads: The IO monad is used extensively for handling file I/O operations and introducing delays.

+### List Manipulation: Various list manipulation functions such as map, zipWith, sum, length, maximum, and list comprehensions.

+### Concurrency: 'threadDelay': Function for introducing a delay in the program, used here for simulating a time-consuming process.

+### File I/O: 'openFile', 'hGetContents', and 'hClose': Functions for opening a file, reading its contents, and closing the file handle, respectively.

+### Lazy Evaluation: Haskell uses lazy evaluation, meaning that computations are only performed when the result is actually needed.
+The 'accuracy' value is computed when it is printed.

+### Pattern Matching: Pattern matching is used in the definition of 'splitBy' to handle different cases based on the input.

 ## Usage

 ### Prerequisites